Dubrovnik to Athens: The Tide of Time

 Location: Dubrovnik

 Experience a ‘Your Choice’ adventure before boarding the Douglas Mawson.
 If you prefer a morning excursion, you’ll have ample time to explore Dubrovnik until mid-afternoon.
 We’ll arrange a convenient transfer from our hotel to the port, making your embarkation smooth and effortless.
 Once aboard, you’ll have time to settle into your cabin before our essential safety briefings.
-Later in the evening, join us for a Welcome drink with the crew and the AE Expeditions team, followed by dinner as we set sail across the Adriatic.
+Later in the evening, join us for a Welcome drink with the crew and the Aurora Expeditions team, followed by dinner as we set sail across the Adriatic.
 This stunning walled city boasts a history spanning over a millennium.
 Founded in the 7th century, Dubrovnik thrived as the Republic of Ragusa, a prominent maritime power.
 Its strategic location encouraged trade across the Mediterranean, with the associated wealth shaping its unique blend of architecture and culture.
 Throughout its history, Dubrovnik faced periods of prosperity and challenges, including conflicts with rival states and invasions.
 The city’s formidable defensive walls, begun in the 9th century and expanded in the 14th and 15th centuries, symbolise its strategic significance.
 In modern times, Dubrovnik gained global recognition as a filming location for motion pictures such as “Game of Thrones,” where its ancient walls and historic streets provided the backdrop for King’s Landing.
 Today, Dubrovnik’s well-preserved medieval architecture, including churches, monasteries, and palaces, continues to attract visitors seeking to explore its rich heritage and cinematic allure along the scenic Adriatic coast.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: Locally Guided Walking Tour of Dubrovnik and its City Walls Experience the essence of Dubrovnik with a locally guided walking tour that includes a stroll along its iconic city walls.
 Beginning at Pile Gate, built in 1537 and adorned with a statue of St Blaise, patron saint of Dubrovnik, the tour takes you through the bustling Stradun, past historical buildings, shops and cafes.
 Discover landmarks like Onofrio’s Fountain, the Franciscan Monastery, boasting Europe’s oldest pharmacy, and the majestic Rector’s Palace.
 The highlight awaits as you ascend the ancient city walls, started in the 9th century and fortified through the 15th century against Turkish attacks.
 Stretching almost two kilometres in length and rising 25 metres high, these walls offer panoramic views of the Adriatic Sea and the terracotta rooftops below.
 Explore forts and towers, each steeped in history, while glimpsing into hidden gardens and courtyards along the residential fringes.
 From the northern Minčeta Tower to Fort Bokar at the southwestern corner, and ending at Fort St John by the Old Harbour, the walls provide insights into Dubrovnik’s resilience, contrasting with remnants of shelling damage from the 1990s conflict.
 A walking tour of Dubrovnik’s Old Town and city walls promises an unforgettable journey through time.
 Option 2 – Morning experience: Walking Dubrovnik and St Vicenzo Dominican Monastery Herbal Gardens Embark on a guided walking tour through Dubrovnik’s Old Town, starting at the historical Pile Gate, built in 1537 and featuring a statue of St Blaise, Dubrovnik’s patron saint.
 Wander down the bustling Stradun, passing by historical buildings, shops and cafes.
 Explore landmarks such as Onofrio’s Fountain, the Franciscan Monastery boasting Europe’s oldest pharmacy, and the grand Rector’s Palace.
 After delving into Dubrovnik’s vibrant history, journey to the lush valley of Zupa Dubrovacka, to discover the St Vicenzo Dominican Monastery.
 Here, among olive trees and aromatic herbs, experience centuries-old traditions of essential oil and honey production dating back to the 17th century.
 Learn about the meticulous olive oil production process and the art of beekeeping through informative presentations displaying Croatian traditions.
 Indulge in tastings of homemade cheeses, pancetta and cured meats, accompanied by smashed olives and savoury delights.
-Option 3 – Full-day experience: Oysters, Olives and the Ancient Walled City of Ston Our day is filled with local treasures as we scour the landscape for tastes of the sea, visit the hills, and see a wall to rival all.
+Option 3 - Full-day experience: Oysters, Olives and the Ancient Walled City of Ston Our day is filled with local treasures as we scour the landscape for tastes of the sea, visit the hills, and see a wall to rival all.
 The ancient city of Ston, on the Pelješac Peninsula, boasts Europe’s longest ancient walls, built by the Republic of Dubrovnik in the 14th and 15th centuries.
 Extending over five kilometres, these fortifications offer sweeping views of the town and its famed salt pans.
 Walking atop these historical ramparts is a journey through history, revealing Ston’s role as a vital salt-producing centre and maritime stronghold.
 In nearby Orašac, the Lujak family’s olive oil mill stands as a testament to Dubrovnik’s agricultural heritage.
 Built 260 years ago, it features thick stone walls housing millstones, a press, ancient oil containers, and more.
 Acquired by the Dubelj family in 1995 and opened to visitors in 2003, the mill continues to produce golden olive oil, preserving rural traditions for future generations.
 Further south, in Mali Ston Bay, oyster farming dates to Roman times, with the area renowned for Ostrea edulis oysters.
 Join an authentic oyster-tasting tour, enjoying freshly harvested oysters for a true taste of the Adriatic Sea.

 Day 3 : Hvar Island